 That’s where many firms hit a wall.

-Audit software will streamline how work is done, but not who is doing it, or whether you have enough people, or how much bandwidth your seniors/partners have to review work.
+An Audit management software will streamline how work is done, but not who is doing it, or whether you have enough people, or how much bandwidth your seniors/partners have to review work.

 That’s where the next section becomes important.